ShoAkamine/dtw-tutorial/README.md

 ## Preparation
-To run the Python notebooks, please complete the steps below:
+To run the Python notebooks, please complete the steps below.
+Note that the preparation needs to be done only once.
+Afterwards, you can run the scripts immediately.

 1. Download the repository.
 You can do so in two different ways:
     - Option 1: clone the repository